jeremyzyang/jeremyzyang.github.io/research.md

 ### research

-I am broadly interested in the digital economy, and machine learning, LLMs, and causal inference for managerial problems.
-My recent interest includes the classification, evaluation, and optimization of agentic tasks, using LLMs to automate workflows such as hypothesis generation and A/B testing, and the diffusion and business impact of generative AI.
+I am broadly interested in the digital economy, and machine learning and causal inference for managerial problems.

+My recent interests include AI agent's use cases, evaluation, and optimization, using LLMs to automate workflows such as hypothesis generation and A/B testing, and the diffusion and business impact of generative AI.

 #### working paper